Haratin

 The Haratin (حراطين, singular Ḥarṭānī), also spelled Haratine or Harratin, are an ethnic group found in western Sahel and southwestern Maghreb.
-The Haratin are mostly found in modern Mauritania (where they form a plurality), Morocco, Western Sahara, Senegal, and Algeria.
-In Tunisia and Libya, they are referred to as Shwashin (Chouachin, Chouachine; singular: Shwashin, Chouchan).
+The Haratin are mostly found in modern Mauritania (where they form a plurality), Morocco, Western Sahara, Senegal, Mali, Tunisia and Algeria.

 The Haratin speak Maghrebi Arabic dialects and Berber languages.
 They are believed to largely descend from native ancient black populations that inhabited the Sahara.

 They form the single largest defined ethnolinguistic group in Mauritania where they account for 40% of the population (~1.5 million).
 In parts of Arab-Berber Maghreb, they are sometimes referred to as a "socially distinct class of workers".

 The Haratin have been, and still commonly are socially isolated in some Maghrebi countries, living in segregated, Haratin-only ghettos.
 They are commonly perceived as an endogamous group of former slaves or descendants of slaves.
 They converted to Islam under the Arabs and Berbers and were forcibly recruited into the Moroccan army by Ismail Ibn Sharif (Sultan of Morocco from 1672–1727) to consolidate power.

 Traditionally, many Haratin have held occupations in agriculture – as serfs, herdsmen, and indentured workers.

-Etymology
+Name and etymology

 The origin and meaning of the name Haratin (singular Hartani) is controversial.
 Some claim that it comes from the Berber word ahardan (pl. ihardin) referring to skin color, more specifically "dark color".
 This word is absent from the Arabic language and has been used by the Sanhaja tribe and Zenata tribe before the arrival of the Beni Ḥassān.
 Others claim it comes from the Arabic phrase al-Hurr al-Thani literally "the second free man" but having the meaning of "second class free person".
 Neither of these claims have much proof.
 Alternatively, it has been suggested the name may come from the Arabic verb haratha meaning "to cultivate" which may have seemed plausible since the Haratin were known to be cultivators in the south of Morocco.

+According to historian Remco Ensel – a professor of anthropology specializing in Maghreb studies, the word "Haratin" in Morocco is a pejorative that connotes "subordination, disrepute" and in contemporary literature; it is often replaced with "Drawi", "Drawa", "Sahrawi", "Sahrawa", or other regional terms.
+In southern Morocco, Haratin prefer Drawa contesting servile descent and taking offense to the name Haratin.
+Because of this, Sudanese scholar Mohamed Hassan Mohamed argues Haratin is an imposed identity.
+They also use the terms Ayt Drā (lit. 'people of the Drā') or Ayt Tmourt (lit. 'people of the land').
+Ayt is a Berber term meaning "people of" or "children of".
+The usage of this term indicates that there was acculturation into Berber culture.
+The Haratin claim that these names are an assertion of their ancient presence in southern Morocco.